Lasya-t07/125156063/README.md

-This is a ecommerce react app built and deployed
+This is a ecommerce react app built and deployed successfully